Breaking longtime taboo, UAE and Bahrain to sign deals with Israel at White House | Politics

 Speaking to Fox News hours before the ceremony, Trump said he expected more Arab countries to normalize ties with Israel and predicted the Palestinians would eventually join as well or else be "left out in the cold."
 One target of White House appeals is Saudi Arabia, the biggest Gulf Arab power.
 So far the Saudis, whose king is custodian of Islam's holiest sites and rules the world's largest oil exporter, have signaled they are not ready.

 Another target is Oman, whose leader spoke with Trump last week.
 Oman was expected to send its ambassador to Tuesday's ceremony, a senior U.S. official said.
 There was no word on whether the Saudis would attend, though their quiet acquiescence to the agreements has been seen as crucial.
 Bahrain's Zayani was first to arrive.
-A smiling Trump greeted him as he stepped out of his limousine while a military honor guard stood by.
-"Fantastic," Trump told reporters when asked how he was feeling.
+A smiling Trump greeted him as he stepped out of his limousine.

+Meeting the Emirati foreign minister before the ceremony, Trump thanked the UAE for being first in the Gulf to agree to ties with Israel and left little doubt the Iran issue was overhanging the event.
+Trump predicted that Iran, under heavy U.S. sanctions, would want to reach a deal with Washington, which has been trying to get it to renegotiate an international nuclear deal.
+Tehran has shown no sign of budging.

 Although a diplomatic win for Netanyahu, the ceremony takes place while he faces criticism at home of his handling of the coronavirus pandemic and a corruption trial on charges of bribery, fraud and breach of trust that have led to frequent street protests.
 Netanyahu denies any wrongdoing and describes his trial as a leftist political witch-hunt aimed at unseating a popular right-wing leader.